mhdahsan2000/Unimelb-EdTech-HTML-CSS--JS-Screening-Test/readme.txt

     ALITER SOLUTION : Dynamic list in js with sort functionality with different ds. - list.js

 Refer to the file "ed_tech_2.html" for detailed solution.
+The folder "Challenge Question" consists of the Coding challenge requirements and question.
 -------------------------------------------------------------------------------------------------------------------------------------------------------